Albert Bormann: Post-war

 After the end of World War II in Europe, Bormann went by the name Roth.
 He worked on a farm until April 1949, when he was arrested.
-He was sentenced by a Munich de-nazification court to six months of hard labor, being released in October 1949.
-Bormann disliked his brother Martin to the point where he did not even wish to discuss him in interviews after the war.
-Further, Bormann refused to write his memoirs.
-In April 1989, Bormann died while living in Munich.
+He was sentenced by a Munich de-nazification court to six months’ hard labor, being released in October 1949.
+Bormann disliked his brother Martin to such an extent that he did not even wish to discuss him in interviews after the war.
+Furthermore Bormann refused to write his memoirs.
+In April 1989 Bormann died while living in Munich.